solidfire/solidfire-sdk-python/README.md

 Installation
 ============
-To install globally with `pip` (if you have pip 1.3 or greater installed globally):
+To install globally with `pip` (requires pip 1.3 or greater installed globally):

-    $> pip install solidfire-sdk-python
+    pip install solidfire-sdk-python

 **From Source**
 ---------------
-*Note*:
+        *Note*: It is recommended using virtualenv <https://github.com/pypa/virtualenv> for isolating the python environment to only the required libraries.

-It is recommended using virtualenv <https://github.com/pypa/virtualenv> for isolating your python environment to only the required libraries:
+To install the latest version of the SDK:

     pip install -e git+https://github.com/solidfire/solidfire-sdk-python.git@release/1.0.0#egg=solidfire-sdk-python